 We left Cong Village deeply surprised by how big an impact it had made on us.
 Part of it was timing.
 Cong appeared midway through our trip — after the iconic sights, between the long drives.
 We found Cong as I said, almost by accident, looking for something to do ‘on the way’ to our next destination.
 But oh my gosh, it is definitely a destination on its own.

-You can find more information about Cong Village things to know at their official website here.
+You can find more information about Cong Village things to know from our friends at Irelandbeforeyoudie.com.

 Taking a virtual tour of beautiful Irish landmarks is one of our favorite ways to enjoy an Irish experience, wherever in the world we happen to be!